drdavis65/DSA-Leetcode/README.md

 ## About

-This repo includes my personal solutions to a wide variety of LeetCode problems, categorized by difficulty and topic (e.g., Arrays, Strings, Dynamic Programming, Trees, Graphs, etc.).
+This repo includes my personal solutions to a wide variety of LeetCode problems, categorized by difficulty and/or topic (e.g., Arrays, Strings, Dynamic Programming, Trees, Graphs, etc.).
 I aim to write clean, readable code with comments where helpful, and sometimes include multiple approaches for the same problem.

 ## Languages Used

 - Python
 - C/C++
--
+- Rust
 *(More may be added as I go)*